ParabuacS/Parabuac_WebDevA1/README.md

 # Parabuac_WebDevA1
-A list of all exercises as per the assessment 1 requirements
+This Exercise is done WITH the bonus requirements